rssiuiuc/CropSight/README.md

 To see an example of how to retrieve one ground truth using the CropSight framework, refer to the [CropSight.ipynb](https://colab.research.google.com/drive/1yoTC0MrmTVOrDZNF7A7rNcK-XbthJ1Ub?usp=drive_link).

+## [In Preparation] CropSight-US: An Object-Based Crop Type Ground Truth Dataset Using Street View and Sentinel-2 Satellite Imagery across the Contiguous United States

 ## Author
 Yin Liu (yinl3@illinois.edu)